 You know that friend you have whose bathroom is absolutely littered with hundreds of bottles, tubes, and pumps of moisturizes, scrubs, lip balms, cleansers, toners and filthy, often unidentifiable, out-of-date, makeup?

-Don’t get me wrong – it’s a thoroughly embracing admission, but since converting to a more simple and natural skincare routine some years back, I don’t feel quite as bad talking about how much of a hoarder I was.
+Don’t get me wrong – it’s a thoroughly embarrassing admission, but since converting to a more simple and natural skincare routine some years back, I don’t feel quite as bad talking about how much of a crazy hoarder I was!

 If you ask anyone who knew me well in my early twenties, it was almost an integral part of my identity to accumulate as many kinds of cosmetic products as possible.
-I was always tempted by the next new mascara, serum or moisturizer.
+I was always tempted by the next new mascara, lip balm, skin serum, nail polish, or moisturizer.

-Today, however, the marketing hype for mainstream products washes over me.
+Today, however, the marketing hype for mainstream products washes over me — for the most part.

-After going through a long period of reduced income swapping my usual, expensive skincare products for coconut oil and a bar of natural, vegan soap, I noticed that my skin looked just as good, if not better, and I was inspired to finally change my ways and opt for a more simple and natural skincare routine.
+After going through a long period of reduced income, swapping my usual, expensive skincare products for a single raw coconut oil and a bar of natural, vegan soap, I noticed that my skin looked just as good, if not better, and I was inspired to finally change my ways and opt for a more simple and natural skincare routine.